TankEngine-ish/space_exploration_full_stack_app/README.md

 The tools I've used are: Node/Express, MongoDB + Mongoose, nodemon, cors, React, Morgan logger middleware, Jest, SuperTest library, Postman.

+A high-level depiction of my app's architecture (done in Figma).

+[screenshot]

 This application is a continuation of my Exoplanets Parser in Express which you can find here: https://github.com/TankEngine-ish/Exoplanets_Explorer

-The API of this application also talks with SpaceX's API to populate the list of historical rocket launches.
+The API of this application also talks with an open source REST API for SpaceX's data in order to populate the list of historical rocket launches in my application.
+By the time this project was finished the open source SpaceX's API was on v5.